Rice-like complexity lower bounds for Boolean and uniform automata networks: Conclusion and perspectives

-The deterministic case is now closed for MSO (remark that deterministic implies treewidth at most $2$), because the trivial versus non-trivial dichotomy is sharp and deep: all trivial formulas are answers with $\O(1)$ algorithms, whereas all non-trivial formulas are hard for the first level of the polynomial hierarchy (either $\NP$ or $\coNP$).
-However, in the non-deterministic case there are computationaly hard non-arborescent formulas (\emph{e.g.}~being a clique), hence the dichotomy does not reaches the sharpness of an ``a la Rice'' statement.
-To go further, it would be meaningful to extend the proof technique to other structural graph parameters, such as cliquewidth, rankwidth and twinwidth.
-In~\cite{gamard2023hardness}, it is formally argued that graph parameterization is necessary to derive general complexity lower bounds for non-deterministic automata networks, because a proof of the basic trivial versus non-trivial dichotomy in this setting implies unexpected complexity collapses (regardless of our considerations on alphabet sizes, and even at first-order).
+The deterministic case is now closed for MSO (remark that deterministic implies cliquewidth at most $6$), because the trivial versus non-trivial dichotomy is sharp and deep: all trivial formulas are answers with $\O(1)$ algorithms, whereas all non-trivial formulas are hard for the first level of the polynomial hierarchy (either $\NP$ or $\coNP$).
+However, in the non-deterministic case there are computationally hard cw-trivial formulas (\emph{e.g.}~being a grid), hence the dichotomy does not reach the sharpness of an ``a la Rice'' statement.
+To go further, it would be meaningful to extend the proof technique to other structural graph parameters, such as rankwidth and twinwidth.
+In~\cite{gglgopt25}, it is formally argued that graph parameterization is necessary to derive general complexity lower bounds for non-deterministic automata networks, because a proof of the basic trivial versus non-trivial dichotomy in this setting implies unexpected complexity collapses (regardless of our considerations on alphabet sizes, and even at first-order).

 The definition of non-determinism we have employed is \emph{global}, and in the uniform case it does not accommodate the Cartesian product of local possibilities (in the case of unrestricted alphabets it does, simply by considering automata networks of size $n=1$, with potentially huge alphabets).
-Could the abstract pumping technique be applied to such a notion of local non-determinism ?
+Could the abstract pumping technique be applied to such a notion of local non-determinism?

 A result of~\cite{ggpt21} is that there are first order questions complete at all levels of the polynomial hierarchy (even in the deterministic case), therefore obtaining general lower bounds at higher levels seems another pertinent track to follow, where a good notion of ``highly non-trivial'' formula needs to be established.